gvwilson/sensibleadventures/maddy-roo/outline.md

     -   Maddy winds up holding the arm
 -   They flee and the door closes
 -   They are briefly in darkness, but then the lights come on again
-    -   Patience: "Where will you go?"
+    -   Patient: "Where will you go?"
     -   Realize that it is watching them through cameras
--   As they explore, Patience keeps talking to them
+-   As they explore, Patient keeps talking to them
     -   Dockety starts echoing its words
     -   Angry, Maddy begins to smash them with Dockety's arm
-    -   Patience: "Please don't do that."
+    -   Patient: "Please don't do that."
     -   Dockety: "Please don't do that." (simultaneous)
--   Patience and Dockety speaking in time with each other
+-   Patient and Dockety speaking in time with each other
     -   Dockety shakes it off, but it recurs
     -   Dockety: "This cannot resist attempts to circumvent integrity for very long."
 -   They reach the hole they almost fell into the previous time